open-s4c/tsano/doc/design.md

   - `metadata_t *md`: An opaque data structure used by each chain to send metadata to the subscribers.
 Actual type defined by `chain`.

-2. **Publishing**: Publishers (such as intercept modules or the Self module) publish events by calling `PS_PUBLISH(chain_id, type_id, void*, metadata_t*)`.
-The publisher specifies the chain, event type, event payload, and a potentially `NULL` metadata object.

-3. **Callback Handling**: The callback function is where the action happens for the subscriber.
-Upon receiving an event, the callback can inspect and process the event payload.
-For example, a subscriber might log the event, modify its state, or even initiate further actions based on the event.

-4. **Chain Control**: The ordering of events is controlled by the subscription chain.
-When an event is published, it travels through the chain of subscribers in the order of their subscription.
-This order is determined by the loading order of the modules (based on constructor attributes and priorities).
+4. **Chain broadcast**: The ordering of delivery of events to handlers is controlled by the chain.
+When an event is published, it travels through the chain of subscribers in the order of their subscription priority.
+This order is determined during subscription.
 This allows for flexible control over event flow and processing.

 The Pusbsub system in Dice differs from the standard definition of Pubsub (GoF design pattern) in several ways:

-- **Chains**: Subscribers are organized in callback chains (not topics), i.e., when an event is published to a chain, the subscribers receive the event one after another in the order of given by the subscription priority.
+- **Chains**: Subscribers are organized in callback chains (not topics), i.e., when an event is published to a chain, the subscribers receive the event one after another in the order defined in the chain.
-- **Interruptions**: Callbacks can control whether the event is further propagated to subsequent subscriptions by returnig `PS_CB_OK` to continue the chain or `PS_CB_STOP` to interrupt it.
+- **Interruptions**: Event handlers can control whether the event is further propagated to subsequent handlers by returnig `PS_OK` to continue the chain or `PS_STOP_CHAIN` to interrupt it.
-- **Synchronous**: The publisher blocks until all subscribers have handled the event or the chain has been interrupted.
+- **Synchronous**: The publisher **blocks until all subscribers have handled the event or the chain has been interrupted.

 These three aspects allow Dice's Pubsub to build powerful patterns such as